tinogfroerer/lsa/README.md

 | 1 | 1 | 1 || 2 |

 The information of x1..x3 is redundant, we will always write truth tables like this.
-To calculate the function to this truth table, we simply enter the string of the output:
+To calculate the function to this truth table, we simply enter the y-string after starting the program with ./lsa.
+To the above truth table, we have to enter following:

 ./lsa
 01120022